 Account Number: 0100005433527

-Kindly note, we have only 150 slots to allocate, ensure to make payments on receipt of your acceptance letter.
+We have only 150 slots to allocate.
+Ensure to make payments on receipt of your acceptance letter.

 For any inquiries, reach us through firstname.lastname@example.org or directly call us through +254-202-508-626, +254 713 906 471.
 We look forward to meeting you and your friends soon in Nairobi.